faithoyebode/Hospital-Web-App/README.md

 ## About The App
-This app is just a simple website created with React, React-Router, Reactstrap, styled components and owl carousel.
+This app is just a simple website created with React, React-Router, Reactstrap, Styled Components and Owl Carousel.
-This app is just a means to showcase my UI developpent skills.
+This app is just a means to showcase my UI development skills.

 The app was hosted on Netlify - https://faith-health-app.netlify.com